apache/shardingsphere/docs/community/content/contribute/document-contributor.en.md

 The ShardingSphere document is written in markdown, processed in Hugo, generated HTML, deployed in [asf-site](https://github.com/apache/shardingsphere-doc/tree/asf-site)   branch, and the source code is located in [Github](https://github.com/apache/shardingsphere/tree/master).

-- [Latest version Official course](https://shardingsphere.apache.org/document/current/en/overview/) source is stored in `/document/`
+- [Latest version Official course](https://shardingsphere.apache.org/document/current/en/overview/) source is stored in `/document/`.
-- [Community introduction and contribution](https://shardingsphere.apache.org/community/en/contribute/) related document sources are stored in `/community/content/`
+- [Community introduction and contribution](https://shardingsphere.apache.org/community/en/contribute/) related document sources are stored in `/community/content/`.

 You can submit questions, edit content, and view other people's changes from [Github](https://github.com/apache/shardingsphere/issues).

 ## Page template

-The page template is located in the `layouts/partials/` directory in themes
+The page template is located in the `layouts/partials/` directory in themes.

 ## Ask specific and searchable questions

 Anyone with a GitHub account can ask questions (error reports) about shardingsphere documents.
 If you find an error, ask questions even if you don't know how to fix it.

-### How to ask questions
+**How to ask questions?**

 1. Attach the problem document link.
 1. Describe the problem in detail.